 This spring I visited Munich twice.
 The first time was by myself and just for two nights.
 About a month later, Andy and I both went to Munich, and we spent four nights there.
 I didn’t really track my spending during the first visit, but I did track it while Andy and I were there together.
 Munich is not a cheap city, but it’s well worth a visit if you’re coming to Germany.
 Here’s how much we spent traveling in Munich

-Total Munich spending
+Total Munich travel costs

 Amounts are listed in euros and US dollars.